Life Lines

 Chemical Burn to Eyes Treatment

-Having anything is your eye can be stressful, however a chemical that enters a child eye can be very stressful and painful.
-No matter what the aim is to prevent further damage to the eye and sight of the child.
+Having anything in your eye can be stressful; however, a chemical that enters a child's eye can be very stressful and painful.
+No matter what, the aim is to prevent further damage to the eye and sight of the child.

 The following actions should be carried out immediately.